 See special terms and conditions for this adventure.

-We will be hiking 4 to 9 hours per day (7 to 16 miles), on moderate to steep grades at low elevations.
-Vehicle support is provided, and participants always have the option to rest a day and ride to the next hotel.
+We will be hiking 4 to 9 hours per day (7 to 15 miles) on moderate to steep grades at low elevations.
+During hikes, vehicle support is provided at various points along the way, and participants always have the option to rest a day and ride to the next hotel.
 We will stay 12 nights in ideally located inns and hotels that reflect the local character.

 Click here for a description of all activity levels.